razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 *	Reset

 ## :paperclip:	##  _Deposit_
-:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data, for the correct operation of the menu "Deposit", but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Account Number
 *	Amount Deposit
 +	Description